junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean casts a quick look at the window of his apartment.

 Cas gets the meaning.
-His figure starts flickering violently.
+His figure tenses and starts flickering violently.
 His voice is very worried.
 "That's too dangerous!
 And illegal!
 And... and, what if the window is locked, are you going to break and enter?"

 "I thought someone just said I'm good at this, you know, detective kind of stuff, mystery-solving, case-cracking.
 Give me some more confidence?"